 No doubt this legal expert felt this was a formidable question.
 The Jewish rabbis declared there were no less than 613 laws in the Old Testament.
 Of these, 248 were positive in thrust, while 365 were negative.
 They must have mused: “Which one of these would this so-called Messiah choose as the greatest?”

 Second, there is one’s moral obligation.
-This is the responsibility that human beings have to one another due to the fact that every person bears the image of God, and thus has value.
+This is the responsibility that human beings have to one another because every person bears the image of God and has intrinsic value.

 Finally, by implication, this context suggests there is personal obligation—the duty that one has to self as a consequence of his own intrinsic worth.